matique/relation/README.md

 class name of the ActiveRecords.
 Keep in mind that dangling relations must be handled by yourself.

+## Version 0.5

+Version 0.5.* is intended for Rails 8.

 ## Version 0.4

 Version 0.4.* is intended for Rails 7.